 - Time sheets: In order to be paid, students must submit a paper time sheet to the Student Employment Office by 4:30 pm on the time sheet due date for each payroll cycle.
 The time sheet must be completely accurately and in full, and be signed by both the student and the agency supervisor.
 Incomplete time sheets will be returned to the student and may result in a delay in pay.

-- Student employees may work no more than 25 hours per week.
+- Student employees may work no more than 25 hours per week and no more than 7.5 hours per day.

 - Student employees are entitled to a paid 15-minute break period for each four hours of work.